Maherab-Hossain/maherab-hossain/README.md

 ## 🏆 Goals

-- 📖 Learn the basics of **Java** programming language
+- 📖 Learn the basics of **C** **Java** programming language
 - 📱 Build a simple website using **Javascript** and **jQuary**.
 - 🚀 Gain experience in developing full-stack website using **React** and **Node.js**.
 - 🌐 Improve my knowledge of web accessibility standards and incorporate them into my projects.
-- 🎨 Learn new design techniques and tools to enhance my UI/UX design skills.
+- 🎨 I would like to learn new techniques and tools that can help me enhance my skills.

 ## 🎯 Future Goals